dotnet/docs/styleguide/template.md

 numbers: `#L1-L10` would include lines 1 through 10.
 We discourage line numbers because they are very brittle.

-Including snippets from full programs ensures that all code runs through our CI system.
+Including snippets from full programs ensures that all code runs through our Continuous Integration (CI) system.
 However, if you need to show something that causes compile time or runtime errors, you can use inline code blocks.